 · Giving tools needed to become healthy adults.

 · Fostering each youth’s ability to succeed academically and in life.

 · Intentional mentorship with positive feedback.

 · Providing opportunities to develop their gifts and experience success.

 · Before and after-school programming

 · Local and out-of-state academic and service trips.

 Each of these programs takes an integrative approach, embedded with wilderness exploration, academic support, cooking lessons, art activities, dance, community outreach, sports and other enrichment programming.
 Designed with care, our programs provide a safe haven for youth to flourish and grow as friends, leaders and change makers.

 Executive Director and Founder

 Charlett Shoecraft is the Executive Director and Founder of EYFO.
-Having raised 7 children and with over 20 years of youth programming experience under her belt, she has led EYFO in its service of over 3,000 youth.
-In her free time, she enjoys crafting, playing with her dog Bella, and travelling.
+Having raised 7 children and with over 20 years of youth programming experience under her belt, she has led EYFO in its service of over 4,000 youth.
+In her free time, she enjoys crafting, playing with her dog Bella, and traveling.